 Best Large-Cap Stocks: Costco (COST)

-With rising costs taking a bite out of real household earnings, the search for the best hedges against inflation have spiked on the internet.
+With rising costs taking a bite out of real household earnings, searches for the best hedges against inflation have spiked on the internet.
 And while ideas like buying precious metals and investing in real estate investment trusts (REITs) are very valid, for everyday consumers, one of the most practical methodologies is to buy in bulk.

 Raytheon Technologies (RTX)

-Obviously, Raytheon Technologies (NYSE:RTX) is both relevant and controversial for its role in developing the Javelin anti-tank missile, which Ukrainian forces have valiantly used to defend their homeland against Russia.
-And with tensions across the world still high, weapons have become a top buy for many countries.
+Raytheon Technologies (NYSE:RTX) is both relevant and controversial for its role in developing the Javelin anti-tank missile, which Ukrainian forces have valiantly used to defend their homeland against Russia.
+And with tensions across the world still high, new weapons have become a top buy for many countries.

 Cynically, that makes RTX one of the best large-cap stocks to buy because Raytheon has proven itself in the field of battle.